 Previous GeneCards Identifiers for PGR Gene

 This gene encodes a member of the steroid receptor superfamily.
 The encoded protein mediates the physiological effects of progesterone, which plays a central role in reproductive events associated with the establishment and maintenance of pregnancy.
-This gene uses two distinct promotors and translation start sites in the first exon to produce two isoforms, A and B. The two isoforms are identical except for the additional 165 amino acids found in the N-terminus of isoform B and mediate their own response genes and physiologic effects with little overlap. [provided by RefSeq, Jan 2011]
+This gene uses two distinct promotors and translation start sites in the first exon to produce several transcript variants, both protein coding and non-protein coding.
+Two of the isoforms (A and B) are identical except for an additional 165 amino acids found in the N-terminus of isoform B and mediate their own response genes and physiologic effects with little overlap. [provided by RefSeq, Sep 2015]

 GeneCards Summary for PGR Gene

 PGR (Progesterone Receptor) is a Protein Coding gene.
-Diseases associated with PGR include progesterone resistance and endometrial stromal nodule.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
+Diseases associated with PGR include progesterone resistance and endometrial adenocarcinoma.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor binding.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for PGR Gene